cyberstackover/SapaHajiWeb/README.md

 # SapaHajiWeb
-SapaHaji Web and Rest API Platform opensource for Hajj and Umroh.
+SapaHaji Web and Rest API Platform opensource for Haji and Umroh.